Fertile Ground For Business Growth

 Access to top-notch healthcare is high on the list of must-haves for successful businesses and their employees.
 And Orlando fits the bill.
 Our city is a growing hub for world-class healthcare, research and medical education.
 The rapid expansion of Lake Nona Medical City, a 650-acre health and life sciences park in southeast Orlando, exemplifies our ongoing advancement in this arena.

-• Nemours Children’s Hospital
+- Nemours Children’s Hospital

-The full-service health center pediatric clinical care, research, education, advocacy and prevention programs.
+The full-service health center pediatric clinical care, research, education, advocacy and prevention programs. - University of Central Florida College of Medicine

-More than 2,400 medical students are training to become the next generation of physicians at this state-of-the-art institution.
+More than 2,400 medical students are training to become the next generation of physicians at this state-of-the-art institution. - Innovative Research Drives New Disease Treatments

-Researchers from Sanford-Burnham Medical Research Institute, the University of Florida Research & Academic Center, and Medical City are collaborating to develop new treatments for heart disease, diabetes and brain disorders.
+Researchers from the University of Florida Research & Academic Center and Medical City are collaborating to develop new treatments for heart disease, diabetes and brain disorders. - Orlando Veterans Affairs Medical Center

-The new $665 million, 1.2-million-square-foot facility includes a hospital, nursing home and rehabilitation center to serve Central Florida’s 400,000 veterans.
+The new $665 million, 1.2-million-square-foot facility includes a hospital, nursing home and rehabilitation center to serve Central Florida’s 400,000 veterans. - Orlando Health

-One of Florida’s most comprehensive private, not-for-profit healthcare networks, Orlando Health’s downtown campus features a Level 1 trauma center and four hospitals.
+One of Florida’s most comprehensive private, not-for-profit healthcare networks, Orlando Health’s downtown campus features a Level 1 trauma center and four hospitals. - Florida Hospital Orlando

 Just north of downtown, Florida Hospital Orlando’s Health Village is a 172-acre mixed-use planned community modeled as a destination for visitors and residents seeking world-class care.